Philippe Clement: Rangers manager outlines his plans to bring success back to the club in an exclusive interview with Sky Sports

 Clement replaced Michael Beale, who was sacked after just 10 months in charge, and is confident he will be given the time needed to implement his ideas and methods.

-In a wide-ranging interview, Clement also discussed potential transfer plans for January and how he plans to maximise the quality of the current squad this season.
+In a wide-ranging interview, Clement also discussed potential transfer plans for January and how he will maximise the quality of the current squad this season.

 Ahead of his first game in charge, at home to Hibernian on Saturday in a 3pm kick-off, which you can follow on the Sky Sports website and app, read on to hear the new Rangers boss outline his ambitions...